liangtf/ai-shell/README.md

 ### 429 error

-Some users are reporting a 429 from OpenAI.
+Some users are reporting a 429 error from their AI provider.
 This is due to incorrect billing setup or excessive quota usage.

-Please follow [this guide](https://help.openai.com/en/articles/6891831-error-code-429-you-exceeded-your-current-quota-please-check-your-plan-and-billing-details) to fix it.
+**For OpenAI:** Please follow [this guide](https://help.openai.com/en/articles/6891831-error-code-429-you-exceeded-your-current-quota-please-check-your-plan-and-billing-details) to fix it.
 You can activate billing at [this link](https://platform.openai.com/account/billing/overview).

-Make sure to add a payment method if not under an active grant from OpenAI.
+**For Anthropic:** Check your usage and billing at [Anthropic Console](https://console.anthropic.com/).

 ## Motivation